 Prone patients are at high risk for pressure injuries (Figure 1).
-Continual monitoring and preventative measures are needed to avoid this complication.
+Continual monitoring and preventive measures are needed to avoid this complication.
 There are a number of different positioning devices available to facilitate offloading pressure to the various parts of the patient’s body.
-Follow the manufacturer’s instructions when using these devices.undefined#ref5">5 The patients are particularly vulnerable to facial injuries.8
+Follow the manufacturer’s instructions when using these devices.undefined#ref6">6 Prone patients are particularly vulnerable to facial injuries.8

 Prone positioning is contraindicated in patients who have increased intracranial pressure, hemodynamic instability, spinal cord injuries, maxillofacial injuries, or rib fractures, and in those who have had recent abdominal surgery.

 Don appropriate personal protective equipment (PPE) based on the patient’s signs and symptoms and indications for isolation precautions.

 Pronation therapy, or prone positioning, is a short-term therapeutic modality used to improve oxygenation in patients with acute respiratory distress syndrome (ARDS).
 It involves turning the patient onto the abdomen in the face-down position.

 ARDS is not a diffuse, homogenous disease that affects all areas of the lungs equally; instead, the dependent lung areas are more heavily damaged than the nondependent lung areas.
 Pronation therapy improves perfusion to less damaged areas of the lungs and improves ventilation-perfusion matching.4